ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0001_Control_of_Quality_Records.md

  * Records requiring signature approval per above shall be digitally signed with text similar to &quot;Approved. /s/ Name Of Approver, YYYY-MM-DD&quot;.

- * Digital signatures must be made with accounts that are authenticated by all three means: 1) unique username/email, 2) password 3) Two-Factor Authentication via mobile device.
+ * Digital signatures must be affixed to documents by the electronically-authenticated user and no delegation of authority is allowed.
+Authentication for access to quality records for the purpose of editing or update shall be authenticated by all three means: 1) unique username/email, 2) password 3) Two-Factor Authentication via mobile device.

  * Digital signatures must only be made by the actual person associated with the authentication credentials, and only over secure connections using https, TLS or SSL.

- * Medical Data Networks tools that currently meet these requirements include: Gmail, Google Docs and GitHub.
+ * Medical Data Networks tools that currently meet these requirements include: Gmail, Google Docs, Google Valult and GitHub.

 ## Date and Time Marks